💻 Designing Scalable, Available, and Reliable Cloud-Native Applications - PCD Practice Questions

 • Cloud-Native Apps scenarios for PCD are frequently mapped to Domain 1 (~25%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Cloud-Native Apps interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Cloud-Native Apps interacts with IAM, networking, data, or operations patterns rather than appearing as an isolated question.

 High-Value Cloud-Native Apps Concepts